Primary School Workshops

 course of 5 to 7 workshops.

-Optional Extras: There is an option of organising a field trip to a local woodland, a sacred site, and/or a herbalist’s cottage.
+Optional Extras: There is an option of organising a field trip to a local woodland or a sacred site.

 There is also an option of making a short film with the children about local wild plants.